 Rollovers

-The Plan does accept rollovers.
+The Plan accepts rollovers.
 If you want to rollover your account from your prior employer to the WashU Retirement Savings Plan, contact TIAA at 888-488-3419 for a direct rollover form.

 University Contribution